raaij/quix-library/python/transformations/Flask-Read-Write/README.md

 Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account to edit or deploy this application without a local environment setup.

 Alternativelly, you can learn how to set up your local environment [here](https://quix.ai/docs/sdk/python-setup.html).

-Note: You should either deploy this sample in Quix or run it locally.